Effects of Hurricane Maria in Puerto Rico

-Between September 19–21, 2017, Hurricane Maria devastated the entire island of Puerto Rico and caused a major humanitarian crisis.
+Between September 19–21, 2017, Hurricane Maria devastated the island of Puerto Rico, leaving a major humanitarian crisis.
 Maria was the strongest storm to impact the island in nearly 90 years.
-Prior to reaching Puerto Rico, Maria reached the status of a Category 5 hurricane, before being downgraded to a high-end Category 4 hurricane by the time it made landfall on the island on September 20; bringing a large storm surge, very heavy rains, and wind gusts well above 100 mph.
+Prior to reaching Puerto Rico, Maria became a Category 5 hurricane.
+It was downgraded to a high-end Category 4 hurricane by the time it made landfall on September 20.
+It brought a large storm surge, heavy rains, and wind gusts well above 100 mph.
 It flattened neighborhoods, crippled the island's power grid, and caused an estimated 2,982 fatalities and US$90 billion in damage.

 Background

-Storm history up to landfall
+Before landfall

-Radar image of Hurricane Maria at 0950 UTC September 20, just before landfall in Puerto Rico.
+Radar image of Hurricane Maria at 0950 UTC September 20, just before landfall.
 This was the last image from the radar before it was destroyed.

-Maria first developed into a tropical depression on September 16 while it was located about 665 mi east of Barbados.
-Conditions favorable for hurricane activity allowed the storm to strengthen throughout the day, and a convective burst over the center propelled Maria to hurricane strength late on September 17.
-Over the next 24 hours, Maria explosively strengthened to Category 5 status just 15 mi east-southeast of Dominica, before making landfall on that island early on September 19.
-Despite some slight initial weakening, Maria reached peak intensity early on September 20 while roughly 30 mi south of St. Croix, with maximum sustained winds of 175 mph and a minimum central pressure of 908 mbar.
+Maria began as a tropical depression on September 16, about 665 mi east of Barbados.
+Conditions favorable for hurricane activity allowed the storm to strengthen throughout the day, and a convective burst propelled Maria to hurricane strength late on September 17.
+Over the next 24 hours, Maria explosively strengthened to Category 5 status 15 mi east-southeast of Dominica, before making landfall there early on September 19.
+Despite some weakening, Maria reached peak intensity early on September 20 while roughly 30 mi south of St. Croix, with maximum sustained winds of 175 mph and a minimum central pressure of 908 mbar.